 Foundation stage children have been developing their thinking skills this week in a P4C enquiry which compared the abilities of different animals.
 They then went on to independently select their own animals from the P4C resources area to role play their enquiry.

 Y6 pupils have been thinking about their approach to life and how to make it a positive experience.
 Inspired by a story about animals discussing the point of life, the following questions were generated.

-Today, Monday 5th December, Y6 Redwood listened to a stimulus about a fishing village whose livelihood was ruined after a new dam was built.
+Today, Y6 Redwood listened to a stimulus about a fishing village whose livelihood was ruined after a new dam was built.
 The enquiry generated the following final thoughts from each group.

 P4C provides opportunity for SMSC (social, moral, spiritual and cultural) learning.
 In particular, it allows time to wonder, to reflect and to respond to the children's questions.